 Different alloy steel products are made out of a variety of alloy steel grades.
 Many industrial manufacturers and engineers use these metals since they fit for a lot of uses in various major industries like aerospace, automotive, and other machinery.As such, it is important to carefully select alloy steel grades befitting any customer-specified applications because of its differing strength and other property features.
 Alloy steel grades are mostly tempered and quenched to achieve desired toughness and high strength.

 Moreover, it is also necessary to know in what form does the alloy steel bar take whether in a precision or centerless ground bar form to avoid any errors upon application.

-Forte Precision Metals does provide a unique information about each alloy steel grades and their specification when it comes to their nature, capacity, and suited applications.
+Forte Precision Metals dutifully takes into consideration all the specificities of its clients and in order to do so, its team willingly works closely to efficiently achieve the desired end product.
+To fulfill the necessary specificities, we provide a piece of unique information about each alloy steel grade and its specification when it comes to its nature, capacity, and suited applications.

 |4120||has good tough strength properties||used for forging applications as forged valve bodies and pumps|

 |4125||a chromium-molybdenum alloy steel, displays good strength and toughness properties||automotive and engineering gear, engine construction – steering knuckles, forged crankshafts, etc.|